lomenzel/nix-luanti/README.md

    {
      services.luanti = {
        enable = true;

+       # default is null so everyone can join
+       # this whitelist is applied to all servers that dont define its own
+       # defining a whitelist will automatically install the whitelist mod and overwrite its whitelist.txt file
+       whitelist = [ "singleplayer" ];

        servers = with nix-luanti; {
          cool-server = {
-           # minetest_game is the default so this asignment can be left out
+           # VoxeLibre is the default
-           game = games.minetest_game;
+           game = games.mineclone2;

+           # by default no mods are installed
            mods = with mods; [
-             animalia
+             logistica
-             # add as many mods you want :)
+             # ... add as many mods you want :)
            ];
            # port has no default so it must be set
            port = 30000;
          };
          other-cool-server = {

+          # overrides the default whitelist
+          whitelist = [ "alice" "bob" ];
-           game = games.mineclone2;
+          game = games.minetest_game;
-           # default mods is [] so if no mods are needed it can be left out
+          mods = with mods; [
+            animalia
+            i3
+          ];
           port = 30001;
          };
        };
      };
    }
    ```

+    A minimal Config may look like this:

+      ```nix
+        services.luanti = {
+          enable = true;
+          servers.default.port = 30000;
+        };

+      ```
+    it would deploy a VoxeLibre server without a whitelist and without additional mods on UDP port 30000 with prometheus metrics at tcp port 30000

 3. **Rebuild and Start the Server:**

    apply your configuration: